Migration from SharePoint 2013 to 2016

 - Apps (Meeting Manager, Template Hub) uninstall / install

-- Unfortunately Apps won’t be migrated correctly using the previously mentioned Microsoft Migration practices or they’re often unusable as the Security Token is invalid.
-For this reason you need to uninstall and install the Apps.
+- Unfortunately apps won’t be migrated correctly using the previously mentioned Microsoft migration practices or they’re often unusable as the Security Token is invalid.
+For this reason you need to uninstall and re-install the apps.

-- Our Apps are saving all the configuration – reinstalling them just recreates the Security Token Trust in SharePoint.
+- Our apps are saving all configurations – reinstalling them just recreates the Security Token Trust in SharePoint.

-- After successful re-installation, you can go ahead and these Apps functionality like creating / editing Meetings or creating templates.
+- After successful re-installation, you can go ahead and test the apps’ functionality like creating / editing meetings or creating templates.

 - Collaboration Manager

-If you have any questions, your Support will be happy to help you.
-Of course one of our Senior Consultants could help you running the whole Migration from A to Z. In this case, please contact us for a personal offer at [email protected].
+If you have any questions, our support will be happy to help you.
+Of course, one of our senior consultants could also help you run the whole migration from A to Z to make sure everything works correctly.
+If you are interested, please contact us for a personal offer at [email protected].

 As the official successor to Collaboration Manager, our Teams Manager also supports your work with SharePoint site templates – check it out now!